griffinallen/griffinallen/README.md

 ## Hi there 👋

 Griffin here!
-Thanks for checking out my Github!
+Thanks for checking out my GitHub!

 I am a software developer with a passion for building quality software that helps people.
 I have a special interest in humanitarian projects and also GIS.